Jasonblalack/zyngapoker/Documentation.md

 Each project must have a `jasyproject.json`.
 This file defines the name of the project and optionally a few other things like required projects, supported fields, manual file mappings etc.

-A simple manifest file looks like this:
+A simple `jasyproject.json` file looks like this:

 ```js
 {